 Propulsion, Guidance, and Braking

-The test vehicle may be propelled into the test article in any reliable fashion, including towing, pushing, or self-propelled.
+The test vehicle may be propelled into the test article in any reliable fashion, including towing, push- ing, or self-propelled.
 The vehicle should be disengaged from the towing or pushing mechanism and be “free wheeling” during and after impact.
 When the test vehicle is self-propelled and remotely controlled, the engine should be turned off just before impact.
 Using live drivers to accelerate and steer test vehicles should generally be avoided.
 If implemented, special precautions should be taken to protect the driver from high vehicle accelerations and minimize the risk of vehicle rollover.

-Any reliable method for guiding test vehicles into the test article is acceptable, provided the guidance system can be removed from the test vehicle prior to impact and any components remaining attached to the vehicle do not influence the outcome of the test.
+Any reliable method for guiding test vehicles into the test article is acceptable, provided the guidance system can be removed from the test vehicle prior to impact and any components remaining attached to the vehicle do not infl uence the outcome of the test.
 Many agencies utilize a cable guidance system attached to one of the front tires.
 Although this system has proven to be reliable, a small hub normally remains attached to one of the front tires during the crash test.
-In the past, some of these hub components have contacted the ground during violent vehicle motions and stabilized some vehicles that appeared to be on the verge of rolling over and tripped some vehicles that otherwise seemed likely to remain upright.
-Special care should be taken to place this hub or any similar guidance system component that remains attached to the vehicle in a location that will not allow the element to contact the test article or the ground.
+In the past, some of these hub com- ponents have contacted the ground during violent vehicle motions and stabilized some vehicles that appeared to be on the verge of rolling over and tripped some vehicles that otherwise seemed likely to remain upright.
+Special care should be taken to place this hub or any similar guidance system com- ponent that remains attached to the vehicle in a location that will not allow the element to contact the test article or the ground.

 Application of test vehicle brakes should be delayed as long as possible in order to establish the post-impact vehicle attitude and trajectory.
 It is especially important to delay brake application until vehicle stability is clearly established.
 Further, brakes should not be applied until 2 seconds after the

 vehicle has completely lost contact with the test article.
 The position of the test vehicle at the point of brake application should be reported.